 How actually is life coaching as a profession?

-A life coach helps clients figure out what life coaching has been around for centuries in one form or another.
+A life coach helps clients achieve their goals in life.
+Life coaching has been around for centuries in one form or another.
 It wasn’t until the late 20th century that life coaching began to gain popularity as a formal profession.

 The early days of life coaching were often focused on helping people make significant changes in their lives, such as changing careers or starting a business.
 Today, life coaches help people with all sorts of goals, both big and small.
 Whether you want to make a major life change or just get through a tough week, a life coach can help you achieve your goals.